spatil62/banking-app/README.md

 Features

-Account Management: Create, retrieve, update, and delete bank accounts.
+1)Account Management: Create, retrieve, update, and delete bank accounts.
-Deposit & Withdrawal: Add or remove funds from accounts.
+2)Deposit & Withdrawal: Add or remove funds from accounts.
-Account Retrieval: Fetch details of specific accounts or list all accounts.
+3)Account Retrieval: Fetch details of specific accounts or list all accounts.
 Key Components

 AccountController: Handles incoming HTTP requests and maps them to the corresponding service methods.